Cybersex trafficking: Australia and Oceania

 The Australian Federal Police (AFP) investigates cybersex trafficking crimes domestically and in the Asia-Pacific region.
-A 2021 investigative analysis by the Australian Institute of Criminology reported that Australia remains one of the top source countries for livestreamed child sexual exploitation demand, noting that offenders frequently target families in Southeast Asia through social media and encrypted messaging platforms.

 In 2016, Queensland Police Service officers from Task Force Argos In 2016, Queensland Police Service officers from Task Force Argos executed a federal search warrant at a 58-year-old Australian man's residence.
 The Australian man pleaded guilty to numerous charges, including soliciting a child for sex and having sex with a child under 16 years of age outside of Australia.
 Using Skype, the man conducted "live remote" sexual abuse, exploiting two young children in the Philippines while making payments to their mother.
 The exploitation began when the children were only two and seven years old, and the abuse continued for nearly five years.
 In May 2019, according to the Australian Federal Police (AFP), numerous cases were also uncovered related to Australians allegedly paying for and manipulating child sexual abuse.
 In November 2019, Australia was alerted by Child Sexual Abuse live streaming when AUSTRAC filed legal action against Westpac in relation to over 23 million suspected violations of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth).